Door Maarten Vasbinder

-- Medical research involving human subjects must be conducted only by individuals with the appropriate ethics and scientific education, training and qualifications.
+- Medical research involving human subjects must be conducted only door individuals with the appropriate ethics and scientific education, training and qualifications.
 Research on patients or healthy volunteers requires the supervision of a competent and appropriately qualified physician or other health care professional.

 - Groups that are underrepresented in medical research should be provided appropriate access to participation in research.

-- Physicians who combine medical research with medical care should involve their patients in research only to the extent that this is justified by its potential preventive, diagnostic or therapeutic value and if the physician has good reason to believe that participation in the research study will not adversely affect the health of the patients who serve as research subjects.
+- Physicians who combine medical research with medical care should involve their patients in research only to the extent that this is justified door its potential preventive, diagnostic or therapeutic value and if the physician has good reason to believe that participation in the research study will not adversely affect the health of the patients who serve as research subjects.